 maldivian dessert

-Sago pudding is served with grated chocolate and eaten with coffee or tea.
+Sago pudding is often served with grated chocolate and pairs well with coffee or tea

 • Bananas